jmtyszka/bidskit/README.md

 }
 </pre>

+The IntendedFor field is only relevant for fieldmap series and links the fieldmap to one or more EPI series for distortion correction.

-Edit the BIDS Directory and Name entries for each series with the BIDS-compliant filename suffix (excluding the sub-xxxx_ses-xxxx_ prefix and any file extensions) and the BIDS purpose directory name (anat, func, fmap, etc).
+Edit the BIDS directory and filename suffix entries for each series with the BIDS-compliant filename suffix (excluding the sub-xxxx_ses-xxxx_ prefix and any file extensions) and the BIDS purpose directory name (anat, func, fmap, etc).
 In the example above, this might look something like the following:

 <pre>
 {
     "Localizer":[
         "EXCLUDE_BIDS_Directory",
-        "EXCLUDE_BIDS_Name"
+        "EXCLUDE_BIDS_Name",
+        "UNASSIGNED"
     ],
     "rsBOLD_MB_1":[
         "func",
-        "task-rest_acq-MB_run-01_bold"
+        "task-rest_acq-MB_run-01_bold",
+        "UNASSIGNED"
     ],
     "T1_2":[
         "anat",
-        "run-02_T1w"
+        "run-02_T1w",
+        "UNASSIGNED"
     ],
+    "Fieldmap_rsBOLD":[
+        "fmap",
+        "acq-rest",
+        ["task-rest_acq-MB_run-01_bold", "task-rest_acq-MB_run-02_bold"]
+    ],
     ...
 }
 </pre>

-For complete documentation for the BIDS standard, including appropriate filenaming conventions, can be found at http://bids.neuroimaging.io
+Complete documentation for the BIDS standard, including appropriate filenaming conventions, can be found at http://bids.neuroimaging.io

 ### Second Pass Conversion
 The bidskit now has enough information to correctly organize the converted Nifti images and JSON sidecars into a BIDS directory tree.
 Any protocol series with a BIDS name or directory begining with "EXCLUDE" will be skipped (useful for excluding localizers, teleradiology acquisitions, etc from the final BIDS directory).
 Rerun the docker command or dcm2bids.py (use the same command as in the first pass):